Formulation, existence, and computation of boundedly rational dynamic user equilibrium with fixed or endogenous user tolerance: Numerical studies

 \section{Numerical studies}

-This section numerically illustrates the performances of the proposed fixed-point algorithm for computing VT-BR-DUEs and BR-DUEs, in terms of solution features, number of iterations, convergence and computational time.
-We will consider several test networks of varying sizes.
-For the dynamic network loading procedure, we employ the Lighihill-Whitham-Richards kinematic wave model \citep{LW, Richards}, with the network extension that allows vehicle spillback to be explicitly captured \citep{GP, HGPFY}.
-We note that the fixed-point algorithm accommodates other types of network loading procedures as well.

-All of the reported computations of the fixed-point algorithms are performed on a computer with 2.7 GHz processor and 4 GB RAM.
-Every attempt was made to avoid the use of numerical tricks that could not be equally applied to all models.
+In this section the three computational methods proposed previously are tested in terms of solution quality, convergence, and computational efficiency.
+Three test networks with varying sizes are considered.
+For the dynamic network loading procedure, we employ the link transmission model \citep{LTM} with vehicle spillback explicitly captured.
+All of the computations reported were performed on a standard laptop with 2.7 GHz processor and 4 GB RAM.